FDA approves cheaper Botox rival to treat frown lines

-(Reuters) - An injection that makes forehead wrinkles disappear is set to rival Allergan’s Botox after U.S. regulators approved Evolus Inc’s cheaper treatment on Friday.
+Feb 1 (Reuters) - An injection that makes forehead wrinkles disappear is set to rival Allergan's Botox after U.S. regulators approved here Evolus Inc's cheaper treatment on Friday.

 Evolus expects Jeuveau to be priced between 20 and 25 percent lower than Botox, whose cosmetic uses have so far remained largely unchallenged.